 Eliminate grains, tubers, and industrially manufactured foods outside of cheat days

 I’m lumping quite a bit into one rule.
-Industrial foods often contain grains in some manipulated form, so by remembering to eliminate grains and tubers from your diet.
+Industrial foods often contain grains in some manipulated form, so remember to eliminate grains and tubers from your diet.

 Go with slow carbs, eat lots of greens, beans, lentils, and animal sources.
 There are no essential carbohydrates.
 Your body will survive and thrive with lower insulin levels.

 There are other reasons, why you should consider eliminating grains, tubers, and industrially manufactured food-look-a-likes.
-Good books on the subject are the Wheat Belly https://www.amazon.com/Wheat-Belly-Lose-Weight-Health/dp/1609614798 and The 4-hour body http://fourhourbody.com
+Good books on the subject are the Wheat Belly which can be found at: https://www.amazon.com/Wheat-Belly-Lose-Weight-Health/dp/1609614798 and The 4-hour body http://fourhourbody.com

 Intermittent fasting provides multiple beneficial hormonal responses for your body, from hormonal responses making your body burn more fat as energy and cleaning toxins from your body to building more muscle (if you are pairing weight training with fasting).

 Fasting few times a week for 14-16 hours at a time is probably the most convenient way while maximizing adherence and results in the long run.
 Your schedule can be anything that is most convenient for you: You can eat dinner at 8 PM and skip breakfast, eating lunch at 12 PM for 16 hours of fasting.
 You could also skip dinner and eat breakfast and lunch the next day.
-You should make the schedule, so it fits your particular life circumstances.
+You should make the schedule fit your particular life circumstances.
 You can drink coffee, tea or water during the fasting without negating the fasting.

 Once you achieve your target weight, lower the frequency of intermittent fasting to once a week.
 Skip a meal or few to harvest the benefits of fasting.

-A fine infographic about benefits of intermittent fasting here.
+A fine infographic about benefits of intermittent fasting can be found here.